emilyruby1/BINF5507-Materials/Assignment_2/README.md

 # processing for an ElasticNet regression model to evaluate each model performace on test data

 # creation of heatmap to visualize alpha and l1_ratio effect on performance

+# evaluating k-NN and measuring AUROC and AUPRC